Yunworthy/Baxter-project-3/motion/Yale open hand/README.md

 There are three design options which are Flexure-Flexure(FF), Pivot-Flexure(PF) and Pivot-Pivot(PP).
 All of them use SDM to generate a rubber layer to increase surface friction and for FF and PF it is also used to connect the finger parts.
 ![alt text](https://github.com/zhouyuan7/Baxter-project-3/blob/master/motion/gif/Finger.png)

+In this project, I choose PP structure without SDM layer in order to simplify the building process.
+I have to admitted that without SDM layer the hand's grabing ability is lower but it still works well enough.

+### CAD&Assembly modification

+Yale OpenHand Project provides all CAD .stl files to do 3D printing, but the assembly process do suprise me and I have to modify some of the CAD to make the hand work properly.

+#### Pivot hole tolerance issue

+#### Fish line hole issue

+#### Print pose issue